kldzj/orca-slicer-api/README.md

 - Prompt for configuration
 - Install dependencies and build the project
 - Start the API with PM2 and optionally set up auto-start

+Note: This setup works best with the AppImage version of OrcaSlicer.
+It has been tested successfully on Ubuntu (x86_64) using the AppImage, as well as on Debian running on a Raspberry Pi 4 (ARM64) via Flatpak.
+If you're using the Flatpak version, make sure to grant it access to the temporary directory, as this is required for slicing operations.
+Additionally, you will need to create a wrapper script or similar solution that can serve as the executable path to the OrcaSlicer binary.

 ### Local (Development)